tmhglnd/mercury/README.md

 ## 🔭 Vision / Goals

 - Provide creatives with a quick and hands-on coding environment/language to expres, communicate and improvise livecoded works.
-- Use the environment as a teaching environment for:
+- Use the environment as a teaching tool for:
 	- introduction to (electronic) music
 	- algorithmic composition
 	- sequencing and pattern generating